ESLint Config Generator for UI Projects

 npm install --save-dev prettier eslint-config-prettier eslint-plugin-prettier

-Then add 'prettier' as the LAST item in your extends array:
+Legacy config: add 'prettier' as the last item in your extends array:

 extends: [